-All candidates for a teaching credential must complete all requirements as outlined in this section of the bulletin under Teacher Education.
+All candidates for a teaching credential must take and pass the CSET and complete all requirements as outlined in this section of the catalog under Policy Studies or Teacher Education.

-This major may be used by students in teacher education as an undergraduate major for the B.A. degree in liberal arts and sciences.
+This major may be used by students in policy studies or teacher education or as undergraduate for the B.A. degree in liberal arts and sciences.

 Preparation for the Major.
-Complete with a grade of C or higher: Economics 101, 102; Geography 102; History 100, 101, 109, 110; Political Science 102; Religious Studies 101.
-(27 units) These courses cannot be taken for credit/no credit (Cr/NC).
+Economics 101, 102; Geography 102; History 100, 101, 109, 110; Political Science 102, Religious Studies 101.
+(27 units)